 Step 1 Prepare your baking dish by greasing the dish with butter.
 I love to use my square Le Creuset baking dishes.
-Preheat your oven.
+Preheat your oven to

 NOTE: I collect butter wrappers and keep them in the freezer.
 When I need them for greasing a pan, I take them out of the freezer and allow them to come to room temperature.